CoolProp/CoolProp/wrappers/MathCAD/README.rst

-Wrapper of CoolProp for MathCAD 15
+CoolProp Wrapper for MathCAD 15
 ==================================

-copyright Scott Polak and Ian Bell, 2013;
+Copyright Scott Polak and Ian Bell, 2013
-updated by Jeff Henning, 2016
+Updated by Jeff Henning, 2016

 Prerequisites
 ==============